 My Gluten Free Bread Recipe makes the perfect soft, tall gluten-free sandwiches.

-This recipe is super easy.
-It uses no weird ingredients and doesn't require any mixing of different flours and starches together.
-I simply use a high-quality gluten-free all-purpose flour mix as the base, as well as yeast.
-Instead of paying $6-7+ for a loaf of dry gluten-free bread at my local grocery store, I can make this bread for around $1.50 a loaf or less.
-That's some serious savings when added up over time, especially if several people in your house are gluten-free.
+This bread is perfect for soft, tall gluten-free sandwiches.
+It's an easy recipe that requires no unusual ingredients or mixing of different flours and starches.
+Instead of spending $6-7+ on a loaf of dry gluten-free bread at the store, I can make this for around $1.50 a loaf or less.
+That's a significant savings over time, especially if multiple people in your household are gluten-free.

 Plus, there's just something fulfilling about making a loaf of bread.